Skip to content

 Repacking the APK.

-1. Next, open the SSL Pinning Demo application on your device.
+1. Open the SSL Pinning Demo application on your device.
 The screen will be blank as it is awaiting the script that will hook into the application's initialization.
-Supply it with:

 frida -U gadget --codeshare fdciabdul/frida-multiple-bypass

-1. Depending on the script used, you will now be able to make additional requests that were previously blocked when we only modified the network_security_config.xml file and see traffic in Caido's HTTP History.
+Depending on the script used, you will now be able to make additional requests that previously failed.

 WARNING